 The more your team understands your end user, the more your product will gain traction within your target segment.
 One happy customer will recommend your product to another, and before you know it word will spread to friends, family, and all across social media.

-That’s the beauty of service design: it’ll make your fresh ideas converge with real needs, offering products and services that not only generate value for your business, but improve peoples’ lives along the way, too.
+That’s the beauty of service design, and it shows again why product development is important: it’ll make your fresh ideas converge with real needs, offering products and services that not only generate value for your business, but improve peoples’ lives along the way, too.

 SCALE YOUR BUSINESS WITH SERVICE DESIGN